Updated April 2026

-Border to Mauritania open both ways now.
+Atlantic border to Mauritania open both ways.

 Borders with Algeria have been closed for decades.

-More under the Morocco menu above
+Loads more under the Morocco menu above.

 Money Moroccan dirham exchange rates.
-In some places you can pay in euros.

 Price of fuel